-The short answer is yes cats do sweat, but not quite like we humans do.
-Overheating can be a serious issue, so it’s to take some preventative measures.
+The short answer is, yes, cats do sweat, but not quite like we humans do.
+Overheating can be a serious issue, so it’s best to take some preventative measures.
 Although there are a number of ways your cat can cool itself, an overheated cat can be medically problematic and will require preventative measures to keep your cat’s temperature from increasing to a dangerous level.
 Today, Cat Health helps explain a little more about how temperature can affect your cat.

 Temperature Is a Balancing Act

 Cats are warm-blooded animals, which means they possess physiological tools to regulate their internal body temperature.
 According to things like time of day, behavioral demands, and, of course, the ambient temperature, cats employ those various tools to keep themselves cool and comfortable.

 A hot environment triggers the cat’s brain to send a series of signals to the rest of the body, activating a cool-down sequence.
 Of the methods that your cat may employ, panting is the most common.
 Sweating, stretching, and getting its body wet are other means to cool off.
 In addition, the brain will send a message to dilate the skin’s blood vessels, which can serve to release heat as warmer blood circulates nearer to the surface.
 Due to their relatively dense coats, cats don’t often sweat to cool themselves, but sweating from the pads of the paws is known to occur.